KlaraMartinsson/BREATHE/README.md

 * The website have been tested with W3C Validator, Jigsaw Validator, The Am I Responsive website and Google Chrome lighthouse.
 * All pages have been testet for screen sizes from 479px and up.
 * The sites pictures are not pixeled or stretch out on any pages.
-* I have tested that all of the links, in every page works and that external links open ups in another tab.
+* I confirm that all of the links, in every page works and that external links open ups in another tab.
+* I tested that the form works: requires text in every field, will only accept email in the email field and the submit button works.

 ### Code validation
 #### HTML